Vommy/Vommy/README.md

 # Hi, I'm Veren Villegas!

 ## About Me
+# Qualifications
+• Bachelor of Science BSC                                [2021-Present]
-Undergradute studying Computer Science at the University of Waikato
+Majoring in Computer Science University of Waikato

 <!--
 **Vommy/Vommy** is a ✨ _special_ ✨ repository because its![Uploading aboutMe.png…]()